KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 This iterator must:
   * implement an `__iter__()` method that returns itself
   * implement a `__next__()` method that provides sequential access to each item in the collection
-  * raise a `StopIteration` exception when the end of the collection is reached
+  * raise the `StopIteration` exception when the end of the collection is reached

 Notice that the iterator must explicitly maintain internal state - it must remember where it is in the collection between calls to `__next__()`.